Update – Aug. 21, 2020

-Schools face major challenges as they reopen for the 2020-2021 school year.
-To help reduce the spread of the new coronavirus that causes COVID-19 among staff and students, schools will follow new policies and practices.
+Schools face major challenges as they try to reduce the spread of the coronavirus that causes COVID-19 among staff and students.
+Schools will follow certain policies and practices to help reduce the spread.
 This causes many parents to wonder how this will affect their child with food allergies or asthma.

-In most school districts, we can expect to see policies about face coverings or masks, physical distancing and cleaning.
-These new policies may affect how schools handle food allergies.
+Most school districts have policies about face masks, physical distancing, and cleaning.
+These policies may affect how schools handle food allergies.
 But in most cases, the impact on kids with food allergies should be minor.
 In fact, some policies may enhance prevention of food allergic reactions.
 Here are how some COVID-19 policies may impact food allergy management:

-- Face coverings or masks – Overall, wearing a face covering or mask should not have much impact on food allergy management.
+- Face masks – Overall, wearing a face mask should not have much impact on food allergy management.
 Parents and teachers should remind kids to not share masks to prevent both COVID-19 and food cross-contact.
 If you supply masks for your child, write their name on the inside with a laundry marker to make sure they can always identify their mask.

 - Physical distancing – Keeping kids apart should reduce the chances for food sharing and accidental food cross-contact at mealtimes.

 - Classroom meals – Some schools may serve meals in the classrooms.
-Kids will likely be separated due to physical distancing.
+Kids may be separated due to physical distancing.
 This can reduce food sharing and cross-contact.
-Because some teachers may be new to the role of monitoring lunch, schools should empower them to read labels to identify food allergens.
+Schools should empower teachers to read labels to identify food allergens.
 Kids With Food Allergies (KFA) has guides on how to read food labels.
 Teachers should also discourage food sharing to prevent both food allergy reactions and COVID-19.

-- Hand-washing – Frequent hand-washing, especially after eating or touching food, has always been encouraged to prevent food allergy reactions.
-Many schools will require more frequent hand-washing to reduce the spread of the new coronavirus.
+- Handwashing – Frequent handwashing, especially before and after eating or touching food, has always been encouraged to prevent food allergy reactions.
+Many schools are requiring more frequent handwashing to reduce the spread of the coronavirus.
 This can also lower the chance of food cross-contact on shared surfaces.

-- Increased cleaning – Schools will increase cleaning to reduce the spread of the new coronavirus.
+- Increased cleaning – Schools have increased cleaning to reduce the spread of the coronavirus.
 Cleaning more often can also reduce the spread of food particles.
-To also reduce the chance of food allergy reactions, schools should consider cleaning desks after meals and snacks.
+To also reduce the chance of food allergy reactions, schools should clean desks before and after meals and snacks.